 We have also investigated how other signaling pathways that modulate organ growth intersect with the Hippo signaling pathway.
-We recently identified a molecular crosstalk between epidermal growth factor receptor (EGFR) signaling and Hippo signaling that promotes growth, which is of particular interest because activation of EGFR or some of its downstream effectors, like Ras, is observed in many human cancers.
-EGFR can activate Yorkie through an influence of the Ras–mitogen-activated protein kinase branch of EGFR signaling, which results in phosphorylation of the Hippo pathway protein Jub.
-This phosphorylation enhances Jub binding to Warts, which could inhibit Warts activity.
+We identified molecular crosstalk between epidermal growth factor receptor (EGFR) signaling and Hippo signaling that promotes growth, which is of particular interest because activation of EGFR or some of its downstream effectors, like Ras, is observed in many human cancers, and we are exploring the significance of this cross-talk in cancer models.
 We have also identified a link between Hippo signaling and JNK signaling, which is particularly important for promoting regenerative growth after tissue damage.

 Initial studies of Hippo signaling focused on its roles in controlling growth during development of the wing and eye discs of Drosophila.
-Our studies have now revealed important roles for Hippo signaling in controlling growth in many other contexts, including during development of neuroepithelial cells within the optic lobe, development of glial cells within the brain and eye, and regenerative growth after tissue damage.
+Our studies have since revealed important roles for Hippo signaling in controlling growth in many other contexts, including during development of neuroepithelial cells within the optic lobe, development of glial cells within the brain and eye, proliferation of intestinal stem cells, and regenerative growth after tissue damage.
 Each of these studies has revealed unique aspects of Hippo pathway regulation and function.

 Homologs of many genes in Fat and Hippo signaling are conserved in mammals, but it was not initially clear whether mammals had a Fat signaling pathway equivalent to that in Drosophila, nor what the roles of this pathway were.
 To investigate this, we created a mutation in a murine ds homolog, Dchs1, and we and our collaborators have characterized it, together with mutations in a murine fat homolog, Fat4.
-Our analysis implies that Dchs1 and Fat4 function as a ligand-receptor pair during mouse development, and we have identified novel requirements for Dchs1-Fat4 signaling in multiple organs, including the ear, kidney, skeleton, intestine, heart, and lung.
-Dchs1 and Fat4 mutant phenotypes are suggestive of influences of this pathway on PCP, but not on Hippo signaling, which is consistent with our observation that the human FAT4 gene lacks the ability to transduce Hippo signaling in Drosophila, but can transduce Drosophila PCP signaling.
+Our analysis indicates that Dchs1 and Fat4 function as a ligand-receptor pair during mouse development, and we have identified novel requirements for Dchs1-Fat4 signaling in multiple organs, including the brain, ear, kidney, skeleton, intestine, heart, and lung.

 This research is also supported by a grant from the National Institutes of Health.